 - Cross-curricular integration

 All submissions are reviewed by the Teaching Music editorial staff.
 Accepted works are generally submitted as a Microsoft Word document of about 500 words long (two double-spaced typed pages) and are written in a direct, conversational style.
-Submissions in second person often work well.
 Footnotes or endnotes are not used; any necessary references are incorporated into the text of the submission, often in parentheses.
 Teaching Music will not consider work that has been simultaneously submitted to another publisher and will not normally consider reprints.
 Copyright for all submissions accepted for publication is assigned to NAfME.
 Payment is not possible for contributions to the magazine.
 Once a submission is accepted, authors are encouraged to send in high-resolution color photographs or other graphics that illustrate the main points of their work, as well as a headshot.
 Photographers should obtain permission from the parents or guardians of minors whose photographs are submitted (Release Form).
 An accompanying email should include the author’s address, daytime phone number, title or position, and name of school or institution if appropriate.
-Please submit work electronically (preferably as a Word document) to Caroline Arlington (email@example.com).
+Please submit work electronically (preferably as a Word document) to Ella Wilcox (firstname.lastname@example.org).